Usage

 Tip

-If the arm is moving in an unintuitive way, here are a few tips that might be helpful:
+If the arm is moving in an unintuitive way, these tips may be helpful:

-- After pressing "Start episode", wait until the web app has fully loaded before moving the phone
+- After pressing "Start episode", wait until the web app has fully loaded before moving your phone.

-- Hold your phone upright in portrait orientation, with the top facing up, not forwards
+- Hold your phone upright in portrait orientation, with the top edge facing up, not forward.

-- During the episode, keep your body aligned with the robot so that you are both facing the same direction
+- Keep your body aligned with the robot so that you are both facing the same direction.

 Tip

-You can release the screen at any time to "disable" the robot if you your hand position becomes uncomfortable.
-The robot will hold its current position while it disabled, allowing you to reposition the phone before continuing.
+If your hand position feels uncomfortable, you can release the screen at any time to "disable" the robot.
+The robot will hold its current pose while disabled, allowing you to reposition your phone before continuing.

 Tip

-The numbers on the phone screen show the current min/avg/max/std for the round-trip time (RTT) between the phone and mini PC.
-On 5 GHz Wi-Fi, the expected average RTT is around 7 ms. In some environments, such as crowded conference venues with many wireless devices, the connection quality may degrade, causing large latency spikes that significantly worsen the teleoperation experience.
-In such cases, we recommend using a USB-C to Ethernet adapter to establish a wired Ethernet connection between the phone and mini PC.
+The numbers on the phone screen show the current min/avg/max/std for the round-trip time (RTT) between your phone and the mini PC.
+On 5 GHz Wi-Fi, the expected average RTT is around 7 ms. In some environments (e.g., a crowded conference venue with many wireless devices), the connection quality may degrade, causing large latency spikes that significantly worsen the teleoperation experience.
+In such cases, we recommend using a USB-C to Ethernet adapter to create a wired Ethernet connection between your phone and the mini PC.

 To precisely control the gripper width, slide your thumb up and down on the screen:

-To control the mobile base, hold your thumb down on the right edge of the screen (it will turn red) to enable base control mode, and move the phone to direct the base's movement:
+To control the mobile base, hold your thumb on the right edge of the screen (it will turn red) and move your phone to direct the base's movement:

 Tip